 - Shopify Plus Plan – with customizable features and prices

-The Shopify Basic plan is suitable for most smaller and medium-sized online stores and will provide you with unlimited storage and products, multi-channel integration, discount codes, 24/7 live chat support, and more.
+The Shopify Basic plan is suitable for most smaller and medium-sized online stores.
+It will provide you with unlimited storage and products, multi-channel integration, discount codes, 24/7 live chat support, and more.
 The more expensive Shopify and Advanced plans include improved reporting and analytics.

 You can get a 10% discount for paying upfront for 1 year and a discount of 20% for paying upfront for 2 years.